-Welcome to Taking Stock, a space where we can take a deep breath and try to figure out what the COVID-19 economy really means for our finances.
-Every month, personal finance expert Paco de Leon will answer your most difficult, emotionally charged questions about money.
-This last two years have forced many of us to reprioritize our finances, and there’s no clear road map for getting through the pandemic yet — but Taking Stock is here to help us figure it out together.
+Welcome to Taking Stock, a space where we can take a deep breath and try to figure out what the post-COVID-19 economy really means for our finances.
+This is where personal finance expert Paco de Leon will answer your most difficult, emotionally charged questions about money.

-This month we're talking about emergency savings – how much is enough?
-And how do we save up when life is so expensive?
-If you'd like to share your own experience saving up for emergencies, we'd love to hear from you.
+Today, we're talking about emergency savings – how much is enough?
+And how do we save up when life is so damn expensive?

 I’m 26 and feel totally lost when it comes to how much money should be in my savings account.
 I’ve been working towards padding up my emergency savings fund and have been hearing that I should have anywhere from three months to a full year of living expenses in case of an emergency.
 I work in an unstable industry where layoffs happen often and want to be as prepared as possible, and I struggle with not feeling like I have enough saved up.
 Is there an equation or an easier way to determine exactly how much I need?
 When I do have enough of an emergency fund saved up, what should I be doing with the money I’m saving?
 Investing?
 Putting it away for a rainy day?
 Help!

 Dear totally lost,

 The math behind the emergency fund calculation doesn’t get any simpler than choosing between having three to twelve months of your expenses (rent, food, etc.) saved.
 The hard part, which seems to be what you’re struggling with, is deciding what amount feels right for you.

 Personal finance is personal